CTHDRL/canvas-everything/README.md

 # Canvas Everything

-A Vue 3 plugin for drawing the DOM to canvas.
+A Vue 3 plugin for drawing the DOM to canvas. **Note:** This package is usable but not complete.
+You may want to try [CurtainsJS](https://www.curtainsjs.com/) for a more full-featured plugin with a similar effect.

 ## Works with...